jlcarrascof/Vet-clinic-database/README.md

 <!-- DESCRIPTION -->
 ## 📖 About the Project <a name="#about-project"></a>

-In the upcoming projects, you will use a relational database to create the data structure for a vet clinic.
-You will start with one table, and step by step, you will create a complete database with data about:
+This project will use a relational database to create the data structure for a vet clinic.
+I'll start with a single table and at the end, I'll create a complete database with data about:

     animals
     animals' owners
     clinic employees
     visits

-Apart from building data structure, you will be challenged with tasks that require SQL queries to answer specific questions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>